If you have a child who is beginning to read, you’re looking for engaging books. You want to find the best early readers and easy chapter books.

 LEGO Ninjago Reader by Tracy West

 My friend, Mia, aka.
-Pragmatic Mom says her son LOVES these books.
+Pragmatic Mom says her son LOVES these early reader books.
 Read her review here.

 National Geographic Readers